AgoraIO-Community/astro-backend/docs/TRANSCRIPTION.md

 ```

 ## Make Request Helper Functions
-The rest of this guide will focus on the implementation of Cloud Recording, which includes calling the Agora API.
+The rest of this guide will focus on the implementation of Real Time Transcription, which includes calling the Agora API.
 To simplify the code and have a uniform request structure, we will set up a helper function in `utils/makeRequest.ts`.

 The `makeRequest` function defines all the headers, executes the request, and returns the response.